First published in the Fall 2007 edition of The Vantage Point and reproduced by kind permission of the Aston Martin Owners Club

 DR Well, he didn’t speak any English when he came to

 befriended him, and he comes from a similar background to myself up in a farming

 community.
 We became good pals until this day.
 He’s still one of my best friends.
 He

-lives in France now, but he’ll still come and stay with us and vice versa.
-But I used to
+now, but he’ll still come and stay with us and vice versa.
+But I used to France

 be good in those days at raising sponsorship as well as being the co driver, so I